 The results of this renovation project equip the NCMC to effectively support IWU’s School of Theology and Ministry.
 With a large volume of education programs taught under one roof (17 Majors, 17 Minors, and 4 Graduate Programs), the facility improvements bolster faculty, staff, and students in their teaching and learning careers.
 By extending the Noggle Christian Ministries Center’s lease on life, the facility has the capacity to host events, discipleship, training, mentorship, and academic excellence for generations to come.

-On Wednesday, September 21st, 2022, Indiana Wesleyan University officially opened the doors to its brand-new Engineering Building.
+On Wednesday, September 21st, 2022, Indiana Wesleyan University officially opened the doors to its brand-new Don Wood Foundation Hall of Engineering.
 With Weigand serving as construction manager on this project, the 30,540 square foot structure now serves as the home for the engineering program.

 Although this building is a recent addition to the university, it comes from an existing construction.
 This is because the structure used to be an old Marsh grocery store before it was transformed.
 As a result, the work to get it up and running for the fall semester required renovation.
-The IWU Engineering Building features:
+The new facility features:

 - Office Space